 - Seattle Children's Hospital — Each resident devotes four rotations to training in Pediatric Radiology at this academic hospital that is one of the teaching hospitals of the University of Washington.

 - University of Washington Medical Center — Residents attend didactic conferences on Thursday afternoons at the University of Washington.
-The Radiologic Physics course is also taken at the University of Washington.
+The Radiologic Physics and Case Review courses are also taken at the University of Washington.

 - Harborview Medical Center — Each resident devotes two-and-a-half rotations to training in Emergency and Trauma Radiology at this regional Level I trauma center, which includes one night float rotation.
 Harborview is a major teaching hospital of the University of Washington.